 E2 Visa investment requirements

 When you apply for E2 registration of a business you need to be in the process of investing money.
-You do not necessarily have to invest all the money required to set up the business before applying.
-You should however have realistic plans to establish and fund the business.
+Unless an escrow arrangement is possible, you should show that you have made a substantial investment before applying.
+An escrow arrangement is possible in some circumstances.
+For example, if you are buying an existing business money could be held in escrow to only be invested if you are granted an E2 visa.
+You should have realistic plans to establish and fund the business.
 Usually, the qualifying E2 visa business should eventually create employment for US citizens and residents of the US.

 The investment used to qualify for an E2 visa must be in an active and operating business that requires people to work in the business.
 Therefore businesses that do not require any employees which could include passive investments in say property or stocks and bonds do not qualify.
-Usually at least part of the investment should have been made before applying for E2 Treaty Investor Registration and E2 visa status.
-If you are buying an existing business it may be possible to apply for E2 registration based on a purchase agreement with the investment only going ahead if the visa is granted.
+Usually at least part of the investment should have been made or money should be held in escrow before applying for E2 Treaty Investor Registration and E2 visa status.
+If you are buying an existing business it may be possible to apply for E2 registration based on a purchase agreement with the money being held in escrow, with the investment only going ahead if the visa is granted.
 The business needs to be registered as an E2 Treaty investor business before you can apply for an E2 visa.

 Please note that new businesses based on ownership by nationals of Ecuador can no longer be registered under the E2 visa scheme.
 However, Ecuador nationals can still apply for E2 visas as employees of an existing E2 registered business.